 Place an apple inside and roll them up and top it off with more butter and cinnamon and sugar.

 Place in the oven and they are ready to serve!
 We’ve served them hot out of the oven and cold and they are both good.
+If you liked this recipe, check out our Cinnamon Roll Crescent Rolls.

 - 1 Package of Pillsbury Crescent Rolls